binaryaaron/lamegame/docs/specs_and_breakdown.md

 * Documentation:
 	Refers to both JavaDoc, specifications documents like this one, notes, and smoke signals that relay information to each other or to an end user/player.
-Includes technical and non-technical docs.
+This includes technical and non-technical docs.

 # General breakdown of responsibilities
-Now that you are bored to tears, we can assign labour.

 Note that distribution of labor may change slightly as the project's completion waxes and wanes, but for right now, our breakdown is as follows: